cryotato/cryotato.github.io/_posts/2024-01-01-malassezia.md

 The Ordinary Niacinamide 10% + Zinc 1%: 0мж%

-The Ordinary Multi-Antioxidant Radiance Serum: 0мж%
+***The Ordinary Multi-Antioxidant Radiance Serum: 0мж%*** (saw myself in the mirror after using this and scared myself lowk. i look great.)

 The Ordinary Sulfur 10% Powder-to-cream Concentrate: 0мж% (because it's intended to use as a spot treatment i just dilute it and mix it in to whatever serum or lotion im using)